rherrmann/eclipse-extras/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;http://rherrmann.github.io/eclipse-extras/repository/

-In the Eclipse main menu, click _Help > Install New Software…_.
-Then enter the URL above and select _Extras for the Eclipse IDE_.
-Expand the item to select only certain features of the Extras for Eclipse package.
+In the Eclipse main menu, click _Help > Install New Software…_, then enter the URL above and select _Extras for the Eclipse IDE_.
+Expand the item to select only certain features for installation.

 Please note that a JRE 8 or later and Eclipse Luna (4.4) or later are required to run this software.